CurtPalme.com Home Theater sales, calibration, service, and discussion forum. Hundreds of free manuals & setup tips.

 Reviews/Testimonials

 "Moome's original design squashed (attenuated) 65% of the full bandwidth when running 1080p 60Hz.
-With Mike's new circuit, the FULLHD v2 now can resolve the entire 1080p 60Hz signal.
+With the new circuit, the FULLHD v2 now can resolve the entire 1080p 60Hz signal.
 With Moome's new design his card is the first and only option that can do full 1080p and YCbCr... the image is amazing!" - Craig Rounds, official FULLHD v2 tester, professional calibrator (www.cir-engineering.com)

 "In a word - fantastic.
 I don't really have the vocabulary or breadth of equipment knowledge to properly express what I am seeing.
 But the card puts me in the studio with CNN, FOX, MSNBC.
 It puts me on the field with the Cowboys.
 It puts me next to the telecine operators on "Ironman" and "The Fifth Element" and "The Dark Knight" and "Casino Royal."
 I can not only see the layers and outlines and overly-smooth makeup on broadcasters' faces, I can see flakes of it trying to break away.
 Hair is wispy and delicate and multicolored as it drifts away from faces.
 It's like a few breakthroughs I have experienced in decades of audio - a real game changer...
 DO THIS, FOLKS!!!" - Hlmiii